Netherlands national football team: Second golden generation: 1996–2014

 For Euro 2012, the Netherlands were placed in Group B with Germany, Portugal and Denmark, dubbed the tournament "Group of Death".
 The Netherlands lost all three of their group matches in a tournament for the first time in their history.
-Netherlands football legend Johan Cruyff criticised the team's star players for poor build up play and sloppy execution of the easy passes.
 Manager Bert van Marwijk resigned after the disappointment.

 Louis van Gaal became the manager for the second time.
 In the 2014 World Cup UEFA qualifying round, the Netherlands won nine games and drew one, topping the group and earning automatic qualification.
 They were drawn into Group B, alongside Spain, Chile and Australia.
-The team avenged their 2010 defeat by defeating title holders Spain 5–1 in their opening match, with Robin van Persie scoring an impressive header to equalize in the 44th minute.
-Van Persie scored another, Arjen Robben scored a brace and Stefan de Vrij scored one.
+The team avenged their 2010 defeat by defeating title holders Spain 5–1 in their opening match.

-After finishing top of Group B, the Netherlands defeated Mexico 2–1 in the round of 16, with Wesley Sneijder equalising late in the match and Klaas-Jan Huntelaar scoring a controversial penalty after a foul on Arjen Robben in stoppage time.
-In the quarter-finals, where they faced Costa Rica, the Netherlands had many shots on goal but could not score; the match finished in a 0–0 draw after extra time.
-The Netherlands won the ensuing penalty shootout 4–3.
-This was due in large part to backup goalkeeper Tim Krul who was brought on just before the end of extra time and made two saves.
-This marked the first time in World Cup history a goalkeeper was brought onto the field solely to participate in a shootout.
+After finishing top of Group B, the Netherlands defeated Mexico 2–1 in the round of 16, with Wesley Sneijder equalising late in the match and Klaas-Jan Huntelaar scoring a penalty.
+In the quarter-finals, where they faced Costa Rica.
+After a 0–0 draw, the Netherlands won the ensuing penalty shootout 4–3.
+Backup goalkeeper Tim Krul was brought on just before the end of extra time and made two saves in the shootout.

-The semi-finals against Argentina saw the Netherlands having a decent chance to score from Arjen Robben while containing Lionel Messi as it remained scoreless after extra time.
-However, in penalty kicks, the Netherlands were eliminated 4–2, with Ron Vlaar and Wesley Sneijder having their spot kicks saved by Sergio Romero.
+In the semi-final against Argentina, the Netherlands were eliminated 4–2 on penalties.
 The Netherlands won the third place match against hosts Brazil.
-Van Gaal, who successfully motivated the team after their semi-finals elimination, received praise for getting more out of the young and inexperienced Netherlands squad than many expected.
+Van Gaal, who successfully motivated the team after their semi-final elimination, received praise for getting more out of the young and inexperienced Netherlands squad than many expected.